The UK has some of the best wind resources in Europe and onshore wind is one of the most cost-effective large-scale renewable energy technologies.

 Good practice guide to the application of ETSU-R-97 for wind turbine noise assessment

 The Secretary of State for Energy and Climate Change wrote to the IOA on 20 May 2013 to “accept that the Good Practice Guide represents current industry good practice, and to endorse it as a supplement to ETSU-R-97 .”
 The good practice guidance will provide a valuable technical supplement to ETSU-R-97 (the method for assessing noise impacts from wind turbines), and in turn help to improve the consistency of its application in the consideration of wind farm projects.

 The guidance has been produced independently of Government by the IOA.
 They have drawn on the expertise of a range of represented members, including local authorities, acoustic consultancies, developers, and a range of other interested parties, to produce and peer review the guidance.
 The guidance was subject to a 12 week public consultation.

 Amplitude modulation (AM)

 DECC intends to appoint acoustics experts to review the evidence on wind turbine amplitude modulation (AM), with a view to providing advice on how appropriate AM thresholds might be set in planning conditions.
-The review, which will complement work on AM that the Institute of Acoustics is undertaking already, is expected to conclude in the spring.
+An Invitation to Tender for the work was issued on 27 March 2015.
+The review, which will complement work on AM that the Institute of Acoustics is undertaking already, is expected to conclude in the summer.
 It will not consider other forms of noise from wind turbines, which are already addressed in planning guidance.

 Read our detailed guide onshore wind for further information.